architsharma97/MNIST/README.md

 Main script provides a lot of training options which are explained in the script (or can be accessed using help of argparse).
 Two major choices are: Latent variable (Either discrete or continuous) or Gradient estimator (Score Function estimator or SF, popularly known as REINFORCE and reparametrized backpropagation/path derivative estimators).

--**Gaussian + PD**: Uses the standard backpropagation routine allowed by the reparametrization trick.
+- **Gaussian + PD**: Uses the standard backpropagation routine allowed by the reparametrization trick.

--**Gaussian + SF**: Uses the REINFORCE estimator.
+- **Gaussian + SF**: Uses the REINFORCE estimator.
 Due to its high variance, the network will struggle to converge.

--**Discrete + SF**: Uses the REINFORCE estimator for bernoulli latent variable.
+- **Discrete + SF**: Uses the REINFORCE estimator for bernoulli latent variable.

--**Discrete + ST**: Uses the straight through estimator for bernoulli latent variable.
+- **Discrete + ST**: Uses the straight through estimator for bernoulli latent variable.

--**Discrete + PD**: Uses the gumbel-softmax approximation for discrete latent variables.
+- **Discrete + PD**: Uses the gumbel-softmax approximation for discrete latent variables.
 This also allows the usage of reparametrization trick to make use of PD estimators.
 There are two modes: Soft-sampling and Hard-sampling.
 Hard-Sampling makes use of the Straight Through (ST) estimator to propagate gradients through the non-differentiable operation of hard sampling.

 Note: REINFORCE estimators have a conditional mean baseline to reduce variance (by default), which can be changed as well.
 ## MNIST Classification using Synthetic Gradients (DNI)